 - Ultrasound is not very helpful, so don't bother.

 CT Scans (CAT Scans) to Evaluate Adrenal Tumors and GrowthsThe CT scan (also called CAT scan) is very accurate at examining the adrenal glands and other abdominal structures and can be used on any type of adrenal tumor.
 Like the other 3 tests in this group, the CT scan is painless.
 It will take only a few minutes to complete.
-The pictures which result are very good at finding tumors throughout the body, and very accurate measurements can be taken which help the planning of subsequent therapies.
-CT represents the first-level imaging modality for the evaluation of adrenal lesions, since it permits a quick execution ensuring high spatial resolution, with findings of pre-contrast images and post-contrast behavior being commonly used to achieve a correct diagnosis.
+The pictures which result are very good at demonstrating tumors throughout the body and very accurate measurements can be taken, which help the planning of subsequent therapies.
+CT represents the first-level imaging modality for the evaluation of adrenal lesions since it fast, ensures great resolution, with findings of pre-contrast images and post-contrast behavior being commonly used to achieve a correct diagnosis.

-The “adrenal-protocol, contrast enhanced CT scan” is the best scan or x-ray for adrenal tumors and masses.
-An unenhanced (no IV contrast is given to the patient) is good, but not nearly as good as a CT WITH IV contrast.
+The “adrenal protocol, contrast-enhanced CT scan” is the best scan or x-ray for adrenal tumors and masses.
+An unenhanced (no IV contrast is given to the patient) is good, but not nearly as good as a CT with IV contrast.
 On CT scans, adrenal adenomas are usually well-demarcated round or oval lesions, with homogeneous and relatively low attenuation values (lower than 10 Hounsfield Units [HU]), due to high fat content.
 Unfortnuately, unenhanced (non-contrast) CT alone is not always diagnostic since 15–30% of adenomas are lipid-poor, thereby showing higher attenuation values.
-In these cases, additional imaging after intravenous contrast administration (adrenal-protocol, contrast enhancement CT scan) is required to differentiate adenoma from non-adenomas.
-The evaluation of the enhancement pattern of adrenal lesions needs a further late phase after the acquisition of the venous phase.
-There are different CT protocols suggested for the evaluation of adrenal masses; however, there is evidence that a 15-min post-contrast protocol has the highest diagnostic accuracy.
+In these cases, additional imaging after intravenous contrast administration (adrenal protocol, contrast-enhancement CT scan) is required to differentiate adenomas from non-adenomas.
+The evaluation of the enhancement pattern of adrenal lesions needs a further late phase after the venous phase.
+There are different CT protocols suggested for the evaluation of adrenal masses; however, there is evidence that a 15-min post-contrast protocol has best diagnostic accuracy.

 The absolute percentage washout (APW) of contrast from the adrenal tumor can then be calculated using a formula.
 The relative percentage washout (RPW) is used when unenhanced CT value is not available.
 If the APW is >60% or RPW is >40% after 15-min from contrast administration, this is indicative of benign adenoma, with sensitivity and specificity of 88% and 96% at the APW and sensitivity and specificity of 83% and 93% at the RPW, respectively.

 Pheochromocytomas on Contrast-Enhanced CT Scans.
-Pheos can present with solid, cystic, calcific, and/or necrotic components--quite variable.
+Pheochromocytomas can present with solid, cystic, calcific, and/or necrotic components--quite variable.
 Smaller pheos tend to display a more uniform attenuation, with a density of 40–50 HU.
-After contrast administration, pheochromocytomas enhance avidly (meaning turn very bright) with some of them showing higher enhancement on the portal venous phase and other on the arterial phase; nevertheless, their APW and RPW are similar to those of adenomas.
+After contrast administration, pheochromocytomas enhance avidly (meaning turn very bright) with some of them showing higher enhancement on the portal venous phase and others on the arterial phase; nevertheless, their APW and RPW are similar to those of adenomas.
 Therefore, pheochromocytomas often cannot be reliably differentiated from adenomas using CT washout protocols.
-When lesions are quite large (> 6 cm), intralesional hemorrhage, necrosis, or calcifications can be observed.
+When lesions are quite large (>6 cm), intralesional hemorrhage, necrosis, or calcifications can be observed.

 Adrenocortical Carcinoma (cancer) on Contrast-Enhanced CT Scans.
 Cancers of the adrenal cortex (adrenocortical carcinoma) typically display a heterogeneous (variable) appearance due to necrosis, calcifications, and hemorrhage (previous bleeding into the tumor).
 After intravenous contrast injection, they often demonstrate heterogeneous and mainly peripheral enhancement.
 The RPW of the carcinoma tends to be less than 40%.
 Invasion of adjacent structures such as kidney, inferior vena cava, liver, pancreas, spleen and splenic vessels are may occur as well as liver metastasis and retroperitoneal lymph nodal locations.
 Size of the cancer is critical as well.